Suns dismantle Lakers 115-85 to take 3-2 series lead

 TIP INS

-Lakers: Kyle Kuzma was the only other Los Angeles player to score in double figures with 15 points. … Markieff Morris, who started in place of Davis, had four points on 1-of-2 shooting.
+Lakers: Kyle Kuzma was the only other Los Angeles player to score in double figures with 15 points. … Markieff Morris, who started in place of Davis, had four points on 1-of-2 shooting. … Lakers guard Dennis Schroder, who had been providing the Lakers with a lift, finished with no points on 0-of-9 shooting, including 0 for 4 on 3s.

-Suns: Cam Payne gave Phoenix a nice lift, particularly after Paul went out.
-The backup point guard finished with 16 points on 7-of-11 shooting. … Mikal Bridges had a solid all-around game with 13 points, six rebounds and three assists. … Booker shot 13 of 23 from the floor.
+Suns: Cam Payne finished with 16 points on 7-of-11 shooting. … Mikal Bridges had a solid all-around game with 13 points, six rebounds and three assists. … Booker shot 13 of 23 from the floor.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports